-Mount Olive is a blue-collar town, with 48.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Mount Olive is a town of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Mount Olive who work in teaching (9.26%), food service (8.40%), and management occupations (7.54%).
+Mount Olive is a blue-collar town, with 38.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Mount Olive is a town of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Mount Olive who work in food service (14.30%), teaching (9.31%), and office and administrative support (9.09%).

-In addition, Mount Olive is a college town.
-There are a lot of students in Mount Olive attending college, and as a result Mount Olive provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Mount Olive is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Mount Olive enrolled in college, Mount Olive has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Being a small town, Mount Olive does not have a public transit system used by locals to get to and from work.
+Mount Olive is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Mount Olive who are college-educated is close to the national average for all communities of 21.84%: 17.03% of the adults in Mount Olive have a bachelor's degree or advanced degree.
+The percentage of adults in Mount Olive with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.07% of adults in Mount Olive have a bachelor's degree or advanced degree.

-The per capita income in Mount Olive in 2010 was $18,424, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $73,696 for a family of four.
-Mount Olive also has one of the higher rates of people living in poverty in the nation, with 33.29% of its population below the federal poverty line.
+The per capita income in Mount Olive in 2018 was $27,922, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $111,688 for a family of four.
+However, Mount Olive contains both very wealthy and poor people as well.

 The most common language spoken in Mount Olive is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include French and French Creole.